Cover image for Understanding tenant and owner representation in commercial or residential real estate

 Tenant representation delivers maximum value in these scenarios:

-• First-time commercial tenants - Those unfamiliar with lease structures, market rates, or negotiation leverage points
+• First-time commercial tenants.
+If you are unfamiliar with lease structures, market rates, or negotiation leverage points

 • Relocations or expansions - When business continuity depends on securing the right space at the right terms